Yan Morvan: The Archives Yan Morvan (magazine)

-He puts this concept into practice by alternately publishing contemporary and archival subjects.
+He put this concept into practice by alternately publishing contemporary and archival subjects.
 Lebanon, published in 2018 and whose photos date from 1882 to 1985, is a warning to the situation in the Middle East.
-To illustrate Brexit, Yan Morvan released in 2018 and 2019 two books, Bobby Sands, on the funeral of the Irish nationalist in 1981, then The Years of Iron on England by Margareth Thatcher.
+To illustrate Brexit, Yan Morvan released in 2018 and 2019 two books, Bobby Sands, on the funeral of the Irish nationalist in 1981, then The Years of Iron on England by Margaret Thatcher.